How to Move Siblings into the Same Bedroom (Without Disrupting Sleep)

 But what if a child needs something at night?
 That’s where red light comes in.
 Unlike blue light, red light does not disrupt melatonin production, which means it doesn’t disturb our circadian rhythms, or your children’s sleep.
 Keeping a red light in your child’s bedroom means if you need to turn the light on at some point during the night if one child needs something, you’ll be at a lower risk of waking the other up.
 And if they do wake up, they’ll be able to get back to sleep more easily, having only the red light on.

-As we mentioned before, The Kulala Baby Sleep Lamp is a great option for red light and white noise.
+The Kulala Baby Sleep Lamp is a great option for a red light lamp.
 It’s also a beautifully designed lamp that will look great in any children’s bedroom.

 And there you have it!
 Two kids who sleep through the night, on the same bedtime schedule, with white noise and a red light—all a recipe for a happy, healthy, well-rested family.